 Meetings

 The Hort usually meets the last Monday of every month from September to May (except December).
-We are holding both in-person and Zoom meetings.
-If you are not a Hort member, but want to check out a meeting, you are most welcome to join us as a guest for no charge.
-To get a link to our online meeting, send email to newsletter@parkdaletorontohort.com.
-We’re hoping you’ll want to become a member and join us!
+We are holding the meetings both in-person and through Zoom, unless there is a technical difficulty.
+If you are not a Hort member, but want to check out a meeting, either in person or online, you are most welcome to join us for a suggested donation of $5.
+To get a link to our online meeting, send an email to treasurer@parkdaletorontohort.com to let us know you are interested.
+You'll be sent further instructions.

 In-person meetings are held at the Bonar-Parkdale Presbyterian Church HALL, 250 Dunn Avenue, just south of Queen Street West.
 Doors open at 6:30pm.
 Meetings start informally around 7:00pm and the speaker begins the presentation at 7:30pm.
-Arrive after 6:30pm and enjoy tea and cookies while you check out the Hort library, chat, and ask questions!
+Arrive after 6:30pm and enjoy tea and cookies while you check things out, chat, and ask questions!

 Enter the church hall via the arched door the arrow is pointing to.